Termite Control

 Generally, when you spray or apply an effective chemical that is toxic to termites, it is natural for them to die.
 But unfortunately, there is more to this than the dead termites that meet the eye.
 The termite colony or as you might call it, the nest, is generally not in your house.
 It is usually somewhere in a damp, dark corner of the house or at the ground storey or at the ground level.

 So, essentially, what you are killing are the visitors who had come to feast in your home.
 Also, there may be several unhatched eggs that might be left alive.
 Plus, there are literally thousands of termites waiting to climb above and start the process all over again.
-That’s why you need chemicals to kill the termites that are there in your home along with certain other physical measures and inspection to destroy the colony and prevent new termites from entering.
+That’s why you need chemicals to kill the termites that are there in your home along with certain other physical measures and inspections to destroy the colony and prevent new termites from entering.
 Hence, it is advisable to rely on termite pest control experts along with the chemicals to get rid of termites for once and for all.

 FAQs: